2zqa/marijnk.nl/README.md

 ## Description

 This is the repository for my personal website.
 It is built with [Hugo] and is hosted right here with GitHub Pages.
-This website uses the [Hugo Eureka] theme.
+This website uses the [Eureka] theme.

 ## Getting Started